bees-hive/elegant-git/README.md

 #### Test name template
-Use the following test name template - `'<command args>': <describe what will be tested>` like `'acquire-repository': raise an error if cloneable URL isn't set`.
+Use the following test name template - `'<command args>': <describe what will be tested>` like `'clone-repository': raise an error if cloneable URL isn't set`.

 ### Documentation preview
 In order to get the documentation preview locally, please install required dependencies with